Article updated on August 12, 2026

 As the choices on tap are many, bear in mind that the Mack beers are brewed with water coming from the melting glaciers of the nearby Lyngen Alps.
 This soft water is ideal for pilsner-type beers, such as the Mack pilsener or the Mack Czech 1877 that is still brewed following its original recipe.
 The variety of beers brewed by Mack is so extensive that a tasting comes highly recommended and is perfect to take the pulse of the city in this locals’ favourite pub.

-Where to enjoy the Arctic seafood
+Where to Enjoy Arctic Food

 In Norwegian, Svermeri means infatuation, and it is easy to feel when entering the cosy restaurant and coffee shop filled with antiques located on a cute square in one of Tromsø’s oldest wooden houses.

-The cakes are always fresh and homemade, such as the local’s favourite Iceland cake from a family friend’s recipe encompassing prune cream, vanilla cream and coconut meringue.
-The truffle cake with a crunchy almond bottom, chocolate and softy sticky meringue on top with raspberry and blueberry sauce is also one to try with cup of tea or coffee served in antique porcelain.
+The cakes are always fresh and homemade, such as the local’s favourite Iceland cake from a family friend’s recipe encompassing prune cream, vanilla cream, and coconut meringue.
+The truffle cake with a crunchy almond bottom, chocolate, and softy sticky meringue on top with raspberry and blueberry sauce is also one to try with cup of tea or coffee served in antique porcelain.

-Where to stay
+Where to Stay

 Travel tips: